mohangowdakm03-crypto/Pace-Skill-Connect/README.md

 - java PaceBackend

-Access the App:
+**Access the App:**
+(windows0
+- use ngrok localhost
-Open your browser and visit: http://localhost:8080
+- Open your browser and visit: http://localhost:8080

+(Mac)
+- open terminal
+- paste this command : ssh -R 80:localhost:8080 nokey@localhost.run
+- hit enter (make sure your network has no restritions for localhost)
+- scan the qr and visit the website

 📸 Screenshots

 ## 📸 Screenshots